Foxconn: History

-In July 2019, Foxconn appointed Liu, Young-Way as the new chairman of the Group, which was then ranked 25th among Forbes Top 100 Digital Companies.
-Soon afterward, Foxconn, led by Young Liu, introduced its “3+3 Model for Transformation, prioritizing the three key industries: electric vehicles, digital health, and robotics industries.
-The Group is also committed to developing artificial intelligence, semiconductors, and next-generation communication technologies, building blocks in the Group's technology strategy.
+In July 2019, Foxconn appointed Liu, Young-Way as the new chairman of the Group.

-In 2020, Foxconn established “Hon Hai Research Institute,” with five research centers, each having an average of 40 high technology R&D professionals, all of whom are focused on the research and development of new technologies, the strengthening of Foxconn’s technology, and product innovation pipeline, efforts to support the Group’s transformation from “brawn” to “brains,” and the enhancement of the competitiveness of Foxconn’s “3+3” strategy.

-Foxconn’s 2020 revenue was NT$5.36 trillion (US$193 billion).
-Circuits Assembly magazine named Foxconn the largest electronics manufacturing services company in the world for the 14th straight year.

 On 5 February 2020, Foxconn started producing medical masks and clothing at its Shenzhen factory in China during the Chinese New Year and the height of the COVID-19 pandemic.
 The company initially said the masks it makes would be for internal employee use.
 The outbreak of coronavirus disease 2019 led to a worldwide spike in demand for masks, resulting in global shortages.
-In a letter to employees, Chairman Young Liu said, "I remember clearly how touching it was when Longhua Park produced our first mask at 4:41am on 5 February.
-It was the simplest yet most important product Foxconn has ever made.
-It not only supplied the group's need for epidemic prevention it also contributed to the general public and boosted the morale of the group.
-All that resulted from our colleagues' hard work."

 Following almost a year of public controversy regarding its COVID-19 vaccine shortage; in June 2021, Taiwan agreed to allow founder Terry Gou, through his Yongling Foundation charity, to join with contract chip maker TSMC, and negotiate purchasing COVID-19 vaccines on its behalf.
 In July 2021, BioNTech's Chinese sales agent Fosun Pharma announced that Foxconn and TSMC had reached an agreement to purchase 10 million BioNTech COVID-19 vaccines from Germany for Taiwan.
 The two technology manufacturers pledged to each buy five million doses for up to $175 million, for donation to Taiwan's vaccination program.